Store container images and dependencies for your applications in Artifact Registry for deployment to App Engine.

-Deploying to App Engine
+Deploy to App Engine flexible environment

-You can deploy an image hosted by Artifact Registry to App Engine
+You can deploy an image hosted by Artifact Registry to App Engine using the Google Cloud CLI.

 - Create the App Engine configuration file for your app.